Beyondo/null/README.md

 - Make sure to click on "Show All Files" icon then click on refresh icon.
 - Right click on `dependencies` or `dependencies/null` directory and click "Include In Project".

-# Importing notes
-- All library modules are prefixed by `null.[module_name]`.
-- All library modules are in the namespace `null::`.
-- This library was coded so that Intellisense would always work fine with it.
+# How to use - Drag/Drop
+- Download the library anywhere then just drag and drop it anywhere inside your project in the IDE.<br>
+**Note:** You might want to create a library where you'd drop it first.

 # Available modules
 - `null.filterable`
 - `null.clipboard`